Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-synced-effect.md

 # use-synced-effect

-A React hook that executes a callback when dependencies change, similar to `useEffect`, but skips execution on the initial mount.
+_`use-synced-effect`_ is a React hook that behaves like `useEffect` but intentionally skips execution on the initial render.

+It allows you to respond to dependency changes without triggering side effects during the first mount, which is a common requirement in real-world applications.
+The hook correctly handles React StrictMode’s double-invocation behavior while preserving standard cleanup semantics.

 ::: tip
-This is particularly useful when you want to respond to state changes without triggering side effects during the component's first render.
+This makes it ideal for side effects that should only run in response to state updates, not initial state setup.
+It provides a clean, predictable alternative to manual “isMounted” or ref-based guards.
 :::

 ## Features